mhrimaz/AwesomeJavaFX/README.md

 ## Blogs and Sites

-- [JFX Central](https://www.jfx-central.com/) - Home to anything JavaFX related.
-A website, desktop app and mobile app fully generated with JavaFX providing a lot of information about JavaFX.
-Sources and data are opensource GitHub projects.
 - [falkhausen.de](http://www.falkhausen.de/JavaFX/index.html) - Class diagrams for JavaFX by Markus Falkhausen.
 - [FX Experience](http://fxexperience.com/) - FX Experience has been the premiere site for JavaFX code, posts, and insights since mid-2009, and readership continues to grow every month.
 You should absolutly follow their weekly links.
 - [FXAPss](http://fxapps.blogspot.com/) - A JavaFX blog.